nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 #### Listeners

-Used by modules that do not have their own thread and that does not block when processing messages.
-A listener will receive a message synchronously in the sender's context.
+The listeners are used by modules that do not have their own thread and that do not block when processing messages.
+A listener receives a message synchronously in the sender's context.
 For example, the LED module listens for messages on the `LED_CHAN` channel.
-When it receives an `LED_RGB_SET` message from the Main module, it will immediately set the RGB LED color without blocking.
+When it receives an `LED_RGB_SET` message from the Main module, it immediately sets the RGB LED color without blocking.
 This happens in the Main module's context.
 The LED module does not have its own thread and does not block when processing messages, so it can be a listener.

 A listener is defined using `ZBUS_LISTENER_DEFINE`, and the listener is added to a channel using `ZBUS_CHAN_ADD_LISTENER`.
 For example, in the LED module it listens for messages on its own channel like this: